 - 9) The Law Society Member Enrolment Process, following completion of articling and CPLED, you can apply to become a member of the Law Society.

-The application is submitted through your online portal here.
+First step is submitting your application through your online portal here.
 In your application, you will add your personal details as well as your education details.
-Once completed, I had to get my South African University, UCT, to send my official transcript directly to the Federation of Law Societies of Canada in order for them to confirm my Education merits.
-You are also required to pay an amount to submit your online application.
+You are also required to pay an amount by credit card to submit your online application ($350.00 CDN, plus taxes).
+The NCA will not process your application until these fees have been paid and received.
+Once submitted, I had to arrange for my South African University (UCT), to send my official transcript directly to the Federation of Law Societies of Canada in order for them to confirm my Education merits.
+If you’re unsure whether the NCA has received your official transcript from your University, you can log into the NCA portal at any time to see which documents they have received.

 STEP 2: Receive Assessment Results